gregoryMD/calculator-demo/README.md

 This is a simple demo of a standard calculator implemented as a single page web application.

-The goal was to explore the implementation of the calculator logic and use that as fodder for test-writing practice.
+The goal was to explore the implementation of standard calculator logic and use that as a basis for test-driven development.

 ## Demo